Current base rate for savers and borrowers

-When the Bank of England announced its new interest rates late last year (from 0.25 to 0.5%) it signalled the first time in a decade that the rate had changed.
-The increase, while not a cosmic shift in the UK’s economy, represented a concerning jump for those with mortgages.
+While it wasn’t a cosmic shift in the UK’s economy, it represented a concerning jump for those with mortgages.
 Generally speaking, if you’ve got savings set aside, a rise in interest rates can be treated as good news.
 If you’ve got a mortgage, though, you may have to repay it at higher interest rates.

 What do interest rates mean for borrowers?

 For those with variable rate mortgages, changes tend to have an immediate effect, with monthly mortgage repayments going up when interest rates rise.
-An example of this can be seen with the new rate of 0.5%.
-Put in to numbers, the new rate represents roughly a £200 annual increase for every £100,000 of your mortgage.
+An example of this can be seen with the current base rate at 0.75%.

 The same can be said for people with other existing loans such as for credit cards and tuition fees, as higher rates will also have negative effect unless the loans in questions are fixed rates.